Emojipedia

 Emojipedia is an emoji reference website which documents the meaning and common usage of emoji characters in the Unicode Standard.
 Most commonly described as an emoji encyclopedia or emoji dictionary, Emojipedia also publishes articles and provides tools for tracking new emoji characters, design changes and usage trends.
 It has been owned by Zedge since 2021.
 Emojipedia is a non-voting associate member of The Unicode Consortium.

 History

 Jeremy Burge created Emojipedia in 2013, and told the Hackney Gazette "the idea came about when Apple added emojis to iOS 6, but failed to mention which ones were new".

-Emojipedia rose to prominence with the release of Unicode 7 in 2014, when The Register reported the "online encyclopedia of emojis has been chucked offline after vast numbers of people visited the site" in relation to the downtime experienced by the site at the time.
+Emojipedia rose to prominence with the release of Unicode 7 in 2014, when The Register reported the "online encyclopedia of emojis has been chucked offline after vast numbers of people visited the site".

 In 2015, Emojipedia entered its first partnership with Quartz to release an app that allowed users access previously-hidden country flag emojis on iOS.
+Emojipedia launched Adopt an Emoji in September 2015 as "an attempt to make the site free of display ads" according to Wired.
+This preceded a similar program by the Unicode Consortium in December 2015.
+The Emojipedia "Adopt an Emoji" program was shut down in November 2016, citing confusion for users and advertisers due to the similarity with Unicode's fundraising effort.

 Emojipedia told Business Insider in early 2016 that it served "over 140 million page views" per year, and was profitable.
 In mid-2016, Emojipedia "urged Apple to rethink its plan to convert the handgun emoji symbol into a water pistol icon" citing cross-platform confusion.
 In 2017, The Library of Congress launched the Web Cultures Web Archive which featured a history of memes, gifs, and emojis from references including Emojipedia, Boing Boing and GIPHY.

 The Sydney Morning Herald reported that the site served 23 million page views in October 2017.
 Total page views for 2013–2019 were said to have reached one billion by February 2019.
 The New Yorker reported Emojipedia served 50 million page views in April 2020.

 In August 2021, Emojipedia was acquired by Zedge for an undisclosed amount.
 In February 2022, Keith Broni became Emojipedia's editor-in-chief, taking over from founder and chief emoji officer Jeremy Burge.
 The Washington Post described Broni as having "spent years researching social media sites to better understand how people employ emojis".
 In July 2022, Emojipedia added multi-language support for the first time by localizing the site into five languages.
 In October 2022, support for 13 more languages (including India's most spoken languages in celebration of Diwali) was introduced.